 Smallholders live in some of the most remote parts of the world where often roads are nothing more than dirt tracks.
 Collecting a sack of cocoa or coffee from every farmer is highly inefficient.
 We therefore work with farmers to help them form groups or cooperatives where they bring their crop to a central warehouse.
 Here the crop is weighed and stamped, ready for collection by Olam.
 This is supported by numerous advances in technology.

 On our own plantations, and with our large-scale farmers, we develop biodiversity action plans to maintain and monitor the environmental balance between pests and a healthy crop.
 Products are routinely tested for residues to ensure food safety standards are met.
-Through the Olam Livelihood Charter and our Supplier Code, we educate smallholders on the same factors.
+Through our sustainabiliy programmes and our Supplier Code, we educate smallholders on the same factors.
 We are also strong advocates of maximising the methods supplied by nature to help reduce pesticide use – Integrated Pest Management (IPM).